 - Abnormal sensory perception

-Children with autism are considered more likely to suffer from learning disabilities and psychological issues, including things like attention-deficit hyperactivity disorder (ADHD), anxiety, and depression.
-Many children with autism also suffer from epilepsy and seizures.
+Autistic children are considered more likely to suffer from learning disabilities and psychological issues, including attention-deficit hyperactivity disorder (ADHD), anxiety, and depression.
+Many autistic children also suffer from epilepsy and seizures.

 It is unclear exactly what causes individuals to develop ASD, but it is likely due to a complex combination of genetic and environmental factors.
 There is little evidence that upbringing, diet, or vaccines play a role.

 There is currently no known cure for ASD.
-Treatments do exist, but rather than working to reverse the condition itself; they are geared more towards reducing the severity of symptoms and improving the quality of life for autistic patients and their families.
+Treatments exist, but they are geared more towards reducing the severity of symptoms and improving the quality of life for autistic people and their families.

-Developing an effective treatment plan for autism typically involves consultations with pediatricians, speech and language therapists, behavioral health experts, occupational therapists, specialist educators, and social care workers.
+Developing an effective treatment plan typically involves consultations with pediatricians, speech and language therapists, behavioral health experts, occupational therapists, specialist educators, and social care workers.

-As far as medication, there are prescriptions that may work to treat some of the symptoms of autism.
-For example, antipsychotic drugs may be used to improve behavioral issues, and antidepressants can be used for symptoms such as anxiety and depression.
+As far as medication, certain prescriptions may work to treat some of the symptoms of autism.
+For example, antipsychotic drugs may improve behavioral issues, and antidepressants can be used for symptoms such as anxiety and depression.

 The problem with these medications is achieving a proper balance that limits the potential of adverse side effects.
 In many patients, conventional medicine is ineffective and/or problematic in terms of contraindication.
-This is leading researchers – as well as autism patients and their families – to seek out the possibility of new, alternative autism treatments.
+This is leading researchers and autistic people and their families to seek out the possibility of new, alternative autism treatments.

 Can Cannabis and CBD Treat Autism?

-Much of the current evidence on cannabis and CBD for autism is anecdotal.
-For example, it’s quite easy to go online and find articles from patients or patient family members claiming that marijuana is a cure for autism.
+Much of the current evidence on cannabis and CBD for autism symptoms is anecdotal.
+For example, it’s quite easy to go online and find articles from patients or patient family members claiming that marijuana is a cure for autism symptoms.

-While these reports can be positive and provide hope, they offer little in terms of reliable clinical evidence on the effects of marijuana and CBD for autism.
+While these reports can be positive and provide hope, they offer little in terms of reliable clinical evidence on the effects of marijuana and CBD on autism.

-Nevertheless, increased exposure on the topic has galvanized some researchers into investigating the practical effects of cannabis-based therapy on ASD.
+Nevertheless, increased exposure to the topic has galvanized some researchers into investigating the practical effects of cannabis-based therapy on ASD.

 One such researcher is Dr. Adi Aran, Director of Pediatric Neurology at Shaare Zedek Hospital in Jerusalem.
-Dr. Aran first recognized the potential of cannabis and CBD for treating autism in light of prior research that was conducted on the effects of cannabinoids for epilepsy.
+Dr. Aran first recognized the potential of cannabis and CBD for treating autism symptoms in light of prior research conducted on the effects of cannabinoids on epilepsy.

-Based on data suggesting that cannabis compounds are effective in treating ASD-related seizures, Dr. Aran designed his own small-scale study on CBD-based medical cannabis for children with autism.
-The study, published in the academic journal Neurology, included 60 ASD patients with an average age of 12 years.
-The patients had not seen any improvements in their condition using conventional treatment methods.
+Based on data suggesting that cannabis compounds effectively treat ASD-related seizures, Dr. Aran designed his own small-scale study on CBD-based medical cannabis for autistic children.
+The study, published in the academic journal Neurology, included 60 ASD individuals with an average age of 12 years.
+The participants had not seen any improvements in their condition using conventional treatment methods.

 Dr. Aran’s participants were treated with CBD and tetrahydrocannabinol (THC) at a ratio of 20:1, having their dosage gradually increased to a daily maximum of 10mg of CBD per kilogram of body weight.

-Furthermore, in addition to the benefits of CBD for the ASD patients themselves, the study results also observed the positive effect of CBD on the children’s parents, who reported 33% less stress by the end of the trial.
+Furthermore, besides the benefits of CBD for the ASD individuals themselves, the study results also observed the positive effect of CBD on the children’s parents, who reported 33% less stress by the end of the trial.

 The Future of Research on Cannabis and CBD for Autism

 Results of this groundbreaking Israeli study were so promising that a similar trial is now in the works, this time with twice as many participants.
-The study (linked above) is a double-blind, placebo-controlled trial in which participants will take either CBD oil or flavored olive oil for a period of 12 weeks.
-Subjects will then undergo a four-week detox prior to starting a second round of CBD and placebo treatments, for a further 12 weeks.
+The study (linked above) is a double-blind, placebo-controlled trial in which participants will take either CBD oil or flavored olive oil for 12 weeks.
+Subjects will then undergo a four-week detox before starting the second round of CBD and placebo treatments for a further 12 weeks.

 Neither the participants, the parents, nor the researchers will know who is taking the CBD and who is taking the placebo.
-This double-blind method is considered the gold standard for clinical trials, meaning results should leave little doubt as to whether cannabis and CBD can effectively treat autism.
+This double-blind method is considered the gold standard for clinical trials, meaning results should leave little doubt about whether cannabis and CBD can effectively treat autism symptoms.

 There is an ongoing debate about the safety of cannabis use in young people, with several publications citing the potential for cannabinoids to affect brain development.
 It has been suggested that adolescents who regularly use marijuana are at higher risk of developing psychological problems later in life.

-Scientists do not yet fully understand why this is the case, but animal studies suggest that it could be due to the role of the endocannabinoid system in neurological development.
+Scientists do not yet fully understand why this is the case, but animal studies suggest that it could be due to the endocannabinoid system’s role in neurological development.

-Final Thoughts: Can Cannabis and CBD Treat Autism?
+Final Thoughts: Can Cannabis and CBD Treat Autism Symptoms?

 Research on cannabis and CBD for autism is still in its early stages.
-So far, however, evidence shows great promise.
-Further studies are already in development, and these should help to confirm whether cannabis and CBD can be beneficial for autism and its associated symptoms.
+So far, however, the available evidence shows great promise.
+Further studies are already in development, and these should help confirm whether cannabis and CBD can be beneficial for autism and its associated symptoms.

-That said, it’s important to remember that there is little data on the long-term effects of cannabis and CBD on children with autism.
+That said, it’s important to remember that there is little data on the long-term effects of cannabis and CBD on autistic children.
 Current research suggests that CBD may help to improve behavior, communication, and anxiety with a low risk of adverse effects, but much more research is needed.

-If you have a child with ASD and would like to try cannabis or CBD, it is essential to talk to your physician first.
-A doctor should be able to advise you on the most appropriate dosage for your child and discuss how to incorporate a cannabis-based therapy into your daily routine safely.
+Parents who have a child living with ASD that would like to try cannabis or CBD must talk to their physician first.
+A doctor should be able to advise on the most appropriate dosage for the child and discuss how to incorporate cannabis-based therapy into a daily routine safely.